-Any place or premises used for the sale, dispensing, or serving of any retail commodity, banking, food, refreshments, or beverages where business is transacted between the establishment and a person in a parked or stationary automotive vehicle, except outdoor theaters.
+Any place or premises used for the sale, dispensing dispensing, or serving of any retail commodity, banking, food, refreshments refreshments, or beverages to automobiles, where business is transacted between the establishment and a person in a parked or stationary automotive vehicle, except outdoor theaters. including those establishments where customers may serve themselves and may eat or drink the food, refreshments or beverages on the premises.